Mountain Buggy Terrain Review

 Run-ability

-The Swift is a below-average for run-ability, which is disappointing for a stroller designed with running in mind.
+The Swift is below-average for run-ability, which is disappointing for a stroller designed with running in mind.

 The Terrain has adjustable tracking, but the adjustment isn't effective, and ours needed realignment every time the front wheel hit the ground after being tipped for turning.
-The tracking is unlike any other we've seen with a side of the wheel adjustment that took extra time.
+The tracking is unlike any other we've seen, with a side of the wheel adjustment that took extra time.
 Adjustment happens by loosening the wheel nut connection and then retightening the nut.
-If the alignment isn't right, you have to start over.
+If the alignment isn't correct, you have to start over.
 After adjusting the tracking, we had trouble getting the Terrain to track straight when running, and no amount of continued effort would help.
-The play in the locked front wheel limits what the tracking can accomplish, and running with this stroller is a chore as it continued to veer slightly no matter what we tried.
+The play in the locked front wheel limits what the tracking can accomplish, and running with this stroller is a chore as it continues to veer slightly no matter what we tried.
 The Terrain has a handbrake that works well, but the center placement close to the bar gets in the way of one-handed pushing and impacts running ergonomics.

 Ease of Use